btnguyenPersonal/edit/tasks.md

 - figure out how to make build errors propogate in background

+- show red for build errors

+- make Lint spit out non-absolute paths
+    - prob can just make absolute paths set filename to relative path if start matches the relative path

+- fix autocomplete for off the screen

 ## BACKLOG
 - have viW for allowing everything except spaces
 - improve queries abstraction